ABOUT

 COURSEWORK REQUIREMENTS

-Assessment will be based on the activities you do on the track itself, and exams for first aid, personal track safety, and track induction.
+Assessment will be based on activities you do on the track itself, as well as exams in first aid, personal track safety, and track induction.

 PROGRESSION

-This course is a fast-track route into employment, and if you complete the course successfully, it will increase your chances of being offered employment in the rail sector.
+This course is a fast-track route into employment, and if you complete the course successfully, you will be offered employment in the rail sector.
+Progression within the railway is possible after achieving your level 2.
+You can join a level 3 programme or choose a pathway such as Signalling, Overhead Lines, Rolling Stock, or Telecommunications.

 WHERE STUDENTS PROGRESS TO AFTER THIS COURSE